omarkhairy21/back_end_test/README.md

 ## Description

-This is a simple Vending Machine API that allows users to buy products and get change back.
+This is a simple Treasure Hunt API that allows users to buy products and get change back.

 ## Tech Stack